Digital Media Pioneer Award

 2018 Digifest Digital Pioneer Award Recipient

-Norman taught for more than twenty-five years at OCAD University (formerly the Ontario College of Art and Design) in the Integrated Media Program, Digital Electronics, Computer Programming and Mechanics for Real-Time Sculpture.
+White taught for more than twenty-five years at OCAD University in the Integrated Media Program, Digital Electronics, Computer Programming and Mechanics for Real-Time Sculpture, and helped spearhead a program with a focus in electronics, mechanics and computer programming.
 He also taught similar subjects at Ryerson University in the School of Image Arts.
-At OCAD University, Norman helped initiate a program with a focus in electronics, mechanics and computer programming.
-Norman’s work has influenced many new media artists even until this day, including Doug Back, David Rokeby, Peter Flemming, Jeff Mann and Graham Smith.
+White’s work has influenced many new media artists, including Doug Back, David Rokeby, Peter Flemming, Jeff Mann, and Graham Smith.

-Norman currently resides north of Toronto in an old watermill (the Normill) and hosts annual gatherings at the Normill, to celebrate friendships with his friends and fellow artists for swimming, music, art as well as robot fights and machine wrestling.
+White currently resides north of Toronto in an old watermill, known as The Normill.
+It is there that he hosts annual gatherings to celebrate his friendships and fellow artists with swimming, music, art, robot fights, and machine wrestling.

 Digifest will feature three works by Norman White including Telephonic Arm Wrestling, The Music Lesson and Midnight Special #1.